sccn/sccn.github.io/tutorials/misc/Exporting_Data.md

 You may import the tutorial data <i>eeglab_data.set</i> in the
 <i>sample_data</i> under EEGLAB.
-To export all events of the currently loaded EEG file, select menu item <font color=brown>File → Export → Events to text file</font>.
+To export all events of the currently loaded EEG file, select menu item <span style="color: brown">File → Export → Events to text file</span>.
 A dialog window pops up asking for the name and location of the .csv file.
 The first row of the file contains the names of the event fields.
 Note that there is additional column "number", which is not an event field.